sdepew97/CS246-Homework-1/README.md

     you store your numbers as `int`s, this should be the default behavior.
 (That is, integer division is the natural, easy interpretation of this task.)

+    Your program should act appropriately (issue a sensible error and continue running) if the user types in the character for an operation that does not exist (for example, `'#'`) or tries to divide by 0.
+You are *not* expected to be able to handle when the user types a word instead of a number, however.

 5. **Reflections**